usi-lfkeitel/saturn/README.md

 named are based on their file name so it's recommended to keep them sort and use only alphanumeric characters, underscores, or hyphens.
 Other characters are not guaranteed to work.
 Custom modules cannot override builtin modules.

 A module file must output only JSON to stdout.
 A module may output either a JSON array or object.
-A module file must have a `gen:module` comment on the second line so it can be added to the binary.
-The syntax of this line is as follows:
-`#gen:module [a|o] key1:type1,key2:type2,...`.
-The first parameter is either "a" or "o" depending on if the module outputs a JSON
-[a]rray or [o]bject.
-The letter must be lower-case.
-The key type pairs specify the schema of the JSON.
-Keys cannot start with a number or a comma/semicolon.
-Supported types are `string`, `int`, `bool`, and `float64`.
-The key names will be transformed as needed to conform with Go's variable naming syntax.
+Please refer to the module headers section below for details.

 Here's a list of first-party modules: